The Wally: Drag racing's most prestigious trophy

 Affectionately known as a “Wally” in honor of the late NHRA founder Wally Parks by the thousands of NHRA competitors who seek it, the trophy has taken on a life of its own, and remains one of the single biggest motivators for high-performance enthusiasts from the smallest one-car garage in Kennebunkport, Maine, to one of the sport’s most sophisticated centers of technology and engineering in Yorba Linda, Calif.

-It is the ultimate quest for every drag racer, from the weekend warrior Super Street competitor to the 7,000-horsepower gladiators in Top Fuel.
+It is the ultimate quest for every drag racer, from the weekend warrior Super Street competitor to the 10,000-horsepower gladiators in Top Fuel.
 When they do earn one, they cling to it with great passion because they know there’s no guarantee they’ll ever win another one.

-“It’s obviously an award all the drivers covet,” said five-time NHRA Top Fuel champion Tony Schumacher.
+“It’s obviously an award all the drivers covet,” said eight-time NHRA Top Fuel champion Tony Schumacher.
 “Not so much for what it is, as for what it represents.
 I’d like to grab a bunch of them before I’m done.”